New Mexico Drywall Installation and Texture Contractor (GS-7) - Books & Courses Rental Package

 • Included Rental Book: International Residential Code for One- and Two-Family Dwellings, 2021

-• Included Rental Book: Gypsum Construction Handbook, 7th edition
+• Included Rental Book: Gypsum Construction Handbook, 7th Edition

 Test Information and Study Materials